mrehkopf/vcs/README.md

 ![](images/screenshots/v1.2.6/output-window-magnified-small.png)

 #### Borderless mode
-You can double-click inside the output window to toggle the window's border on and off.
-This is useful if you want a 'full-screen' experience, or if for some other reason you don't like seeing the window border.
+You can double-click inside the output window to toggle the output window's border on and off.

+By scaling the output size (via the control panel's [output tab](#output-tab)) to match the size of your display, you can emulate a fullscreen mode, where the borderless output window fills the entire display.

 When the border is toggled off, the window is automatically snapped to the top left corner of the screen.